 - DEIS, mapping and matrix.
 Construct your own maps detailing summer and winter use.

-- Economic Impacts.
-Question data used in Implan modeling, the model is only as accurate as the data put into it.
-Strongly suggest to local communities to provide their views on economic impacts of proposed FS actions both as separate reports and as formal comment letters on draft FS NEPA documents during public comment periods.
+3. Economic Impacts.
+The BDNF used a study done by Northern Economics out of Achorage, Alaska.
+We strongly suggest that local communities provide their views on economic impacts of proposed FS actions both as separate reports and as formal comment letters on draft FS NEPA documents during public comment periods.